Samplasion/plon-vscode-extension/README.md

 # Plon Lang extension for VSCode

-This is the README for your extension "plon-lang".
-After writing up a brief description, we recommend including the following sections.

-## Features

 Enables syntax highlighting for Plon files and Grammar notation files.
 Additionally, it provides snippets for Plon files.

+## Features

+This extension adds syntax highlighting to .plon files.

 ## Known Issues